xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ If I make a stake now when can I unstake?
+## ◽️ If I lock XNF now when can I unlock them?
-  - When you choose to stake your XNF, you'll have the opportunity to select a staking cycle that suits your preferences, ranging from a minimum of 1 week to a maximum of 1 year.
-It's important to note that once you begin the staking cycle, your XNF tokens will be locked, and you won't be able to unstake them until the cycle is completed.
-Once your chosen staking cycle comes to an end, you'll have the freedom to unstake your XNF tokens, reclaiming full ownership and control over them.
+  - When you choose to lock your XNF, you'll have the opportunity to select a staking cycle that suits your preferences, ranging from a minimum of 1 week to a maximum of 1 year.
+It's important to note that once you begin the staking cycle, your XNF tokens will be locked, and you won't be able to unlock them until the cycle is completed.
+Once your chosen staking cycle comes to an end, you'll have the freedom to unlock your XNF tokens, reclaiming full ownership and control over them.
 By participating in staking, you contribute to the overall health of our ecosystem, and in return, you have the opportunity to earn native chain rewards on a daily basis!

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)